 Before the 1965 Act, Ireland was allowed an annual allotment of 18,000.
 According to Department of State statistics, Irish immigrants only received 335 of the 531,463 visas issued in 2015.

-The primary path to undocumented status for Irish immigrants differs from that of their Latino and Mexican counterparts.
+The primary path to undocumented status for immigrants from Ireland differs from that of their Latino and Mexican counterparts.
 The majority are overstays, not entrants without inspection.

 Many have been able to get their feet in the door legally via J-1 visas, which enables them to engage in work and study-based exchange programs.
 However, once here, they remain past their visa expiration dates – for the same purpose most Latinos enter with United States without permission: to find stable employment and build a secure life.